-We had a crazy snow storm yesterday and instead of a face to face meeting I now needed to run from home.
-At 8:30pm the night before I realized I had almost everything I needed.
-Almost…..
+A crazy snowstorm, a client meeting I needed to run from home.
+At 8:30pm the night before I realized I had almost everything but a windows virtual machine.

 This was for a software company that runs on windows.
 I don’t have a laptop with windows and only had the training manual I was working through and the links to download the test database and software.